 SMO 6: Investigation and Discipline

 Previously, most case proceedings were carried out by the EAA, and the decision (including the chosen disciplinary punishment) was approved by the AAOC.
 The EAA indicates it monitored the efficiency and effectiveness of the system on an ongoing basis.
 In addition, the association states that it has incorporated the relevant topics in relation with auditors’ and auditing firms’ rights and obligations into training programs, lectures and written communications and provides the necessary counselling for its members.

 SMO 7: International Financial Reporting Standards

 IFRS as adopted by the EU are required for the consolidated financial statements of all European companies whose debt or equity securities trade in a regulated market in Estonia.
 In addition to listed companies, IFRS as adopted by the EU are required to be applied by credit institutions, insurance undertakings, financial holding companies, mixed financial holding companies, and investment firms – which are considered public interest entities in the jurisdiction.
-All other Estonian companies can choose whether to prepare their consolidated and annual accounts in accordance with IFRS as adopted by the EU or in accordance with the Estonian Accounting Standards (Estonian Generally Accepted Accounting Principles (Estonian GAAP)) as promulgated by the Estonian Accounting Standards Board.
+All other Estonian companies can choose whether to prepare their consolidated and annual accounts in accordance with IFRS as adopted by the EU or in accordance with the Estonian Accounting Standards (Estonian Generally Accepted Accounting Principles — Estonian GAAP) as promulgated by the Estonian Accounting Standards Board (EASB).
 Estonian GAAP (effective from 2013) is based on IFRS for Small and Medium-sized Entities (IFRS for SMEs) with limited differences from IFRS for SMEs with regard to accounting policies as well as disclosure requirements.

 EAA reports that it supports its members in understanding and implementing IFRS and Estonian GAAP through training programs, lectures, and written communications.
 EAA has at least one training on IFRS updates per year.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.